 Apprenticeships

-*consider a visit or short-term work exchange prior to applying for the 2024 season. we have tent space for wwoofers and other short-term volunteers, who generally stay for 1-2 weeks.
+*consider a visit or short-term work exchange prior to applying for the 2025 season. we have tent space for wwoofers and other short-term volunteers, who generally stay for 1-2 weeks. we are not currently taking on full-season apprentices for 2024.

-We have openings (housing) for 4-6 full-time, live-in apprentices, from early-March to late October.
+We have space for 4-6 full-time, live-in apprentices, from mid-March to late October.
 Those coming for shorter stays (WWOOFers, college students on break, etc.) may have to bring a tent to sleep in.
 (Part-time apprenticeships are discussed below) Full time means 30 hours / week, plus a share of the chores (like cooking, cleaning up, firewood).
 Room and board are provided – basic staples, mostly from our neighborhood food coop, plus what we grow & gather.

-Apprentices are expected to have the equivalent of a year (9 months) of gardening experience.
+Apprentices are expected to have the equivalent of at least one year of gardening experience.

 The work is mostly gardening - weeding, sowing, planting, mulching, potting up plants for sale, etc. This includes working with perennials as well as vegetable gardening.
 Over the course of the season, there will be opportunities for other varied and creative work, including seed saving, medicinal preparations, food preservation, and all the varied tasks which compose a ‘simple’ lifestyle.